pypa/interoperability-peps/pep-0458-tuf-online-keys.rst

   ]
 }

 ROLE is a dictionary whose "_type" field describes the role type.
-KEYID is the identifier (64-byte hexstring) of the key signing the ROLE dictionary.
+KEYID is the identifier (64-byte hexstring) of the key that signs the ROLE dictionary.
 METHOD is the key signing method used to generate the signature.
 Specifically, the string: "ed25519".
-SIGNATURE is an Ed25519 signature (<128-byte hexstring) of the canonical JSON form of ROLE.
+SIGNATURE is an Ed25519 signature (128-byte hexstring) of the canonical JSON form of ROLE.

 Number Of Keys Recommended